13th pension

-President Andrzej Duda with the 13th pension bill on 9 January 2020, making it an annual pension.

-Thirteenth pension/retirement (Polish: trzynasta emerytura) is an additional annual financial benefit provided to retired individuals and disability pensioners as part of social welfare and aging policy, implemented in Poland by cabinet of Mateusz Morawiecki.
-Introduced by the law of April 4, 2019.
-The benefit amount equal to the minimum old-age pension.

-Jarosław Kaczyński announced 13th pension social benefit in February 2019.
-Former Prime Minister Beata Szydło referred to this at a party convention as a 'gift from Jarosław Kaczyński.'
+The thirteenth pension (trzynasta emerytura) is an additional annual financial benefit provided to retired individuals and disability pensioners as part of social welfare and aging policy, implemented in Poland by second cabinet of Mateusz Morawiecki.
+The benefit amount is equal to the minimum old-age pension.
+Jarosław Kaczyński announced 13th pension social benefit in February 2019, with the law introduced on 4 April 2019.
+Former Prime Minister Beata Szydło referred to this at a party convention as a "gift from Jarosław Kaczyński".

 Initially, the financial benefit was intended to be a one-time payment in 2019; however, prior to the 2019 Polish parliamentary election, the Law and Justice party pledged that, if re-elected, the benefit would become a permanent annual payment starting in 2020.

-In 2019, the 13. pension was given to nearly 10 million people, costing around 10.8 billion PLN.
+In 2019, the 13th pension was given to nearly 10 million people, costing around 10.8 billion PLN.
 In 2024 it was given to 8.5 million people, and in 2025, between April 1 and 20, nearly 7 million receivers, with 13 billion PLN allocated from the state budget.